-A lot of users have found that toggling the Airplane mode can be of help to solve GPS not working problems.
+A lot of users have found that toggling the Airplane mode can be of help to solve GPS, not working problems.
 The Airplane mode can be toggled easily by accessing the notifications area of your phone and then looking for the icon for the Airplane mode.
 Switch it On and wait for 15-20 seconds before switching it Off again.
-This will allow the network connections to start all over again and it is helpful in correcting simple GPS errors.
+This will allow the network connections to start all over again and it helps correct simple GPS errors.

 Solution 3: Remove the Phone Case